 Q:Throughout the paper the assumption has been made, apparently, that an event causes a signal on a strip, thus on one strip only.
 Since this assumption is not argued nor clarified, the bases of the 'reconstruction' vanishes.

-A: You are right.
-The basis of the induced encoding readout method is that an event causes only one signal on anode strip.
+A: The basis of the induced encoding readout method is that an event causes only one signal on anode strip.
 If two or more adjacent anode strip is hit at the same time because the event has a certain width, the decoding will be wrong.
-To ensure that only one anode strip is hit when an event comes, we use packet coding techniques.
+To solve this problem, Packet Coding techniques are used/proposed.
 As shown in Fig. 1, the adjacent anode strips are assigned to different groups, which are encoded and decoded individually.
 In this way, an event with a certain width will not hit more than one strip of one group.
-The number of group is decided on the width of the event and the width of the strip.
-At the same time, the strips can be smaller.
-A higher position resolution can be obtained by the charge-center method.
+The number of group is decided on the width of the signal and the width of the strip.Besides, by using Packet Coding method, higher position resolution can be obtained by applying finer strips.

+This part has been added into the latest revision.

 Fig.1.
 Schematic of packet codeing techniques